HumanCellAtlas/dcp-community/rfcs/text/0000-planning-for-the-dcp.md

 A DCP owner MUST be assigned to each issue or epic in the *Product Backlog* in the *dcp* repo to shepherd and coordinate progress.
 This owner is responsible for ensuring that related issues are created in component repo(s) and linked to epics in the *dcp* repo.

-For example, an implementation task for a specific component resides in its own ZenHub repo and is linked to the relevant epic in the *dcp* repo.
+For example, an implementation task for a specific component resides in its own repo and is linked to the relevant epic in the *dcp* repo.

 * No component-specific GitHub labels such as "Data Store" MUST be assigned to an epic in the *dcp* repo.
 The link documents the relationship.